 Old approaches to safe design in the process industry relied on the application of codes of practice and the design was usually based upon experience from specialists and operators in the industry.
-Such methods were able only to take into account problems and accidents that had already happened.
-With introduction of new technologies, unconventional design, complex plants and short operating experience, a proper PHA study is now a mandatory tool to identify potential hazards and operability problems.
+Such methods were able only to take into account problems and accidents that had already introduction of new happened.
+With technologies, unconventional design, complex plants and short operating experience, a proper PHA study is now a mandatory tool to identify potential hazards and operability problems.